eczema

 Unfortunately, in many cases, the symptoms appearing on the face and scalp are related and interconnected, but sometimes these problems may also appear in different parts of the body.
 These can include seborrhea, eczema, allergies, or dehydrated, sensitive skin, as well as oily and dry skin.
 Read our blog post about eczema on the scalp by clicking here!

 Cosmetic oxygen therapy is based on strengthening the immune system, making it applicable for any skin and cosmetic problem, guaranteeing visible results.
-The treatment is 100% reliable and risk-free, and is based on 100% organic ingredients.
-By providing cells with proper oxygen, vitamins, and minerals, they rejuvenate, the skin is cleansed of impurities, and it regains its proper pH value due to its acid-neutralizing and alkalizing effect.
+The treatment is 100% reliable and risk-free and is based on 100% organic ingredients.
+By supplying proper oxygen, vitamins, and minerals, the skin cells rejuvenate, the skin is cleansed of impurities, and it regains its proper pH value due to the acid-neutralizing and alkalizing effect of the treatment.
 Strengthening the connective tissue reduces the amount of cellulite.
 Cosmetic oxygen therapy can be used for any skin and cosmetic problem, reducing healing and regeneration time.

 AT-HOME SKIN CARE